molmod/openmm-tutorial-msbs/setup_interactive_vsc_new.md

 **Disclaimer.**
 This is a draft for new installation instructions on VSC.
 It will supersede the current `setup_interactive_vsc.md`.
 Other documents can still be useful in their own right, but may need to be generalized to work more easily for non-VSC users.
 Things to be done before this can be used:
-- Request OpenMM-7.7 module installation + some extra's: up-to-date Python, matplotlib, pandas, scipy.
-- Adapt instructions and `install_msbs_env.sh` for the newer versions.
+- Check `pymbar` API on final choice.
-- Ideally, we'd use also IPython and Jupyter installed on the cluster.
+- Ideally, we'd also use IPython and Jupyter installed on the cluster.
   It is not clear yet at this stage, how to make that work together with a venv containing extra Python packages.

 # Setup for interactive OpenMM Jupyter Notebooks on VSC clusters.